fredfeng/CS162/sections/sec01/README.md

 ### Step 3.
 Installing `dune` and `utop`.

-`dune` is a build system for OCaml.
-It is similar to `make` but is more suitable for OCaml projects. `utop` is an enhanced OCaml interpreter with features like autocompletion.
+`dune` is a build system for OCaml, similar `make` for C. `utop` is an enhanced OCaml interpreter with features like autocompletion.
 Install them using

 ```
 opam install dune utop